 1 x Tights: If you wear dresses or skirts, tights should always be on your Netherlands packing checklist.
 You can easily buy new ones here, so don’t worry about that.

 2/3 bras & 7/14 panties, Underwear: This also depends on how long you are traveling for.
-If you’re traveling for a month or more I recommend you take a week, sometimes two weeks, of panties with me.
-The reason I sometimes take that much is because they are small anyways, so you can fit loads of them in every space you have left.
+If you’re traveling for a month or more I recommend you take a week, sometimes two weeks, worth of panties.
+Underwear is small, so you can fit loads of them in every space you have left.
 I like to take two bras with me and a bralette.
 I know not everyone can wear bralettes, so in that case I would opt to take one more bra with you.

 If you are going for a shorter amount than a month, but more than one week, I would take one week of panties with me and three bras as well.
 Anything less than a week means one pair of underwear for every day and two bras.